UCF/UCF-GMUCF-Theme/readme.markdown

 [Enabling debug mode](https://codex.wordpress.org/Debugging_in_WordPress) in your `wp-config.php` file is recommended during development to help catch warnings and bugs.

 ### Instructions
-1. Clone the GMUCF repo into your development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/GMUCF.git`
+1. Clone the UCF-GMUCF-Theme repo into your development environment, within your WordPress installation's `themes/` directory: `git clone https://github.com/UCF/UCF-GMUCF-Theme.git`
-2. If you haven't already done so, create a new WordPress site on your development environment, install the required plugins listed above, and set the GMUCF Theme as the active theme.
+2. If you haven't already done so, create a new WordPress site on your development environment, install the required plugins listed above, and set the UCF-GMUCF-Theme as the active theme.
 3. Make sure you've done all the steps listed under "Configuration" above.